saksham2001/saksham2001.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I am working as a Visiting Researcher at Khalifa University for two months.
+I will be working as a Visiting Researcher at Khalifa University for few months with [Prof. Moe Elgendi](https://ae.linkedin.com/in/elgendi).